firstname.lastname@example.org / email@example.com / +213 551 152 261

-As many other academic journals, the structure of the NAJFNR editorial office includes an Editor-in-Chief who is managing editor, Specialty (SE) and Associate (AE) editors, software specialist and administrative coordinators.
+As many other academic journals, the structure of the NAJFNR editorial office includes an Editor-in-Chief and a Managing editor, Specialty (SE) and Associate (AE) editors, Advisory editors (Ad-E), software specialist and administrative coordinators.

 The tasks performed consist of, but are not limited to: